 2. Dig up information about the target market you want to sell to:

 - What are their demographics?

 - Where do they spend their time online?

 - What publications or websites do they subscribe to?

-- How do companies in this industry address the problems and pain points of the target market?
+3. How do companies in this industry address the problems and pain points in the target market?

 - How is the offer different from what other companies are selling?

 - Does the product or service fulfill unmet needs?

 - What are its unique selling points, if any?